 SPOA suspension lift kits are most popular among serious rock crawlers looking for the utmost articulation (up and down wheel travel).

-These truck lift kits keep the tires on the ground for maximum traction while correctly lifted springs lifts everything out of harm’s way.
+These truck lift kits keep the tires on the ground for maximum traction, while correctly lifted springs lifts everything out of harm’s way, including the springs.

 These kits are most certainly only for someone who has a dedicated trail vehicle or lives on a mountain!